JWF Grant Calendar & Guidelines

 - JWF will not fund political campaigns, make loans, provide sponsorships, buy tickets/tables for special events or pay for ongoing or existing staff and volunteer costs.

-• An organization may apply for funding for only one project per year, requesting a maximum grant amount of $20,000.
+- An organization may apply for funding for only one program per year, requesting a maximum grant amount of $20,000.

 - Grant dollars must be used within the time frame for which they have been required, or they must be returned within the time frame.
 We appreciate that organizations have an open book policy with us to discuss issues on a case by case basis.

 To apply for funding, please submit a grant application form including the following items: